kcmckell/Wordpress_Gecka_Submenu/readme.txt

 1. Upload `gecka-submenu` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-Now you can use the two provided widgets, the [submenu] shortcode and the 'submenu' template tag action.
+Now you can use the provided widgets, the [submenu] and [menu] shortcode and the 'submenu' template tag action.

 The shortcode and template tag options are the same:
 * "menu" : the nav menu ID (mandatory)